 Another reason behind over barking is their sense of security.
 They tell their owner that something new is going to happen that may hurt them.
 That’s why, when they see a stranger coming towards your living place, they start barking.

 It is a positive aspect of barking.
 In this way, dogs help their owner and prevent them from an accident.
-The most interesting thing is, they stop barking when they learn that the specific situation and person is not dangerous for their owner.
+The most interesting thing is, that they stop barking when they learn that the specific situation and person is not dangerous for their owner.

 Sometimes, mini puppies are in love with their voice.
 They bark and howl unnecessarily just to amuse themselves with their voice.
 Ridiculous right!
 Yes, but it happens with many puppies.